Mastering Composition: How Angles Control the Viewer's Eye

 Conclusion

 Next time you pick up your camera or phone, don't just point and shoot.
 Look for the lines.
 Crouch down.
 Climb up.
-Tilt the horizon.
+Tilt the horizon with intention.
 You aren't just taking a picture; you are arranging geometry to tell a story.